 Vaccination and testing FAQs for COVID-19 health orders

-Who should get vaccinated and receive a booster?
+Who must get vaccinated and receive a booster?

-Workers in high-risk settings who were (1) vaccinated with a complete initial series and (2) recently infected with COVID-19 may, upon providing proof such as a lab result or doctor’s note, may defer getting boosted past the March 1, 2022 deadline for up to 90 days from the date of their first positive COVID-19 test or clinical diagnosis.
+Workers in high-risk settings who were (1) vaccinated with a complete initial series and (2) recently infected with COVID-19 may, upon providing proof such as a lab result or doctor’s note, defer getting boosted for up to 90 days from the date of their first positive COVID-19 test or clinical diagnosis.
 Any worker with a deferral due to a proven COVID-19 infection must have received their first booster no later than 15 days after the expiration of their deferral.

 Personnel who are not permanently stationed or regularly assigned to High-Risk Settings but due to their duties may enter or work in High-Risk Settings on an intermittent or occasional basis or for short periods of time (such as police and lawyers who visit people in the jails) are no longer required to be up-to-date on vaccination, but are strongly encouraged to do so.